heliopsis/ezforms-bundle/README.md

 Documentation
 -------------

-Detailed documentation is available in the [Resources/doc folder](/Heliopsis/eZFormsBundle/Resources/doc)
+Detailed documentation is available in the [Resources/doc folder](/Heliopsis/eZFormsBundle/Resources/doc/00-index.md) When upgrading, don't forget to take a look at the [notes on backwards compatibility](/Heliopsis/eZFormsBundle/Resources/doc/backwards_compatibility.md)